Skip to main content

 MetricFormulaInterpretation

-Gini CoefficientStandard Gini on agent balances0 = equality, 1 = one agent has all
+Gini CoefficientStandard Gini on agent balances0 = perfect equality, 1 = one agent has everything

 Wealth Varianceσ² of agent balancesHigher = more inequality

-Trade VolumeSuccessful trades per tickHigher = more activity
+Trade VolumeSuccessful trades per tickHigher = more economic activity

 Social Metrics